-As discussed above, the amount of income corresponding to the basic tax allowance is exempt from tax.
+As discussed above, the amount of income corresponding to the tax free amount is exempt from tax.
 This means that the rate structure applies on the entire net taxable income, and in the end the tax due on the base allowance (after applying the rate structure on that amount) is subtracted to obtain the final tax amount.

 In the case of married couples the tax legislator allows for income sharing between spouses up to a certain limit (the so-called 'marital quotient system').
 If one of the spouses earns less than 30% of the couple's total net taxable income, income between spouses is shared as if the higher earning spouse earned 70% of total household income from professional activity and the other spouse 30%.
-The amount thus transferred is limited to $\{8,720 (2007) \text{ and may not exceed } 30\% \text{ of total household professional income, i.e. the net taxable income of the "receiving" spouse is limited to <math>\{8,720 \text{ After this income sharing, the rate structure is applied to both individuals as if the income was their own individual income.
-This implies that the transferred part of the income is taxed against a much lower marginal rate than if it would have been had it not been transferred, i.e. if it had remained part of the income of the higher earning spouse.$
+The amount thus transferred is limited to €9,280 (2009) and may not exceed 30% of total household professional income, i.e. the net taxable income of the "receiving" spouse is limited to €9,280.
+After this income sharing, the rate structure is applied to both individuals as if the income was their own individual income.
+This implies that the transferred part of the income is taxed against a much lower marginal rate than if it would have been had it not been transferred, i.e. if it had remained part of the income of the higher earning spouse.